calref/cboe/src/doxy/mainpage.md

 The `<tilemap>` tag represents a grid of identical elements based off the provided template.
 It can contain any elements except for nested `<stack>`, `<pane>`, or `<tilemap>` elements.
+Every child element of the tilemap will be instanced for each cell of the tilemap, unless it is a `<mapgroup>` element (see below).

 The `<tilemap>` tag accepts the following attributes: